gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 Yes.
 It means that those coins are currently on cooldown so they aren't able to stake for the next 16 hours.

-## I lose my stakeweight after receiving PoR?
-The "maturecoin-creationprocess" is starting again after each mined PoR?

-Yes that is normal because your node builds up a set of stakeable coins and once you stake them the process takes about 4 more hours to get new mature coins, unless some have been found in between (it's a constant process).

 ## Can I stake with an encrypted wallet?

 Yes, but you have to unlock it first.
 It's recommended to unlock it "for